|

 Final Verdict

-For cryptocurrencies and futures, tastytrade is the better choice.
-For everything else, E*Trade is the winner.
+For cryptocurrencies and futures, there is tastytrade.
+For everything else, there is E*Trade.

 Updated on 2/28/2025.